 3. Before your surgery we will need to give you a shave.
 You are welcome to do it at home, but otherwise, we will just shave the top part of your pubic hair.
 The area above the incision line as well as about an inch or so below.
 BTW, if you’re planning to do it at home, something like this is helpful — be sure to use a safety razor- it’s a blind process. 🙂

 4. Most c-sections are done with spinal anesthesia.
 To you, that will be almost the same as an epidural (and if you already have an epidural, they can usually just use that), but there are differences on the anesthesiologist’s end.
 You get numb very quickly and stay that way for 2-3 hours.
+I have a post on my sister site about the epidural vs spinal you might enjoy.

 5. Emergency C-sections (which are fairly rare) are usually done under general anesthesia and your partner will be unlikely to come into the room with you during the surgery.
 But, the baby comes right out to see him after delivery.
 Again, SUPER rare, but just an FYI.